MLB All-Star Voting 2018: Predictions for AL and NL Starting Rosters

 Outfield: Bryce Harper, Washington

-Atlanta Braves fans have come out in full force during the fan voting process, as three Braves lead at their respective positions and first baseman Freddie Freeman has the most votes of any NL player.
+Atlanta Braves fans have come out in force during the voting process, as three Braves lead at their respective positions and first baseman Freddie Freeman has the most votes of any NL player.

-Freeman is one of five players over two million votes, with Nick Markakis, Matt Kemp, Nolan Arenado and Brandon Crawford being the others.
+Freeman is one of five players with over two million votes, with Nick Markakis, Matt Kemp, Nolan Arenado and Brandon Crawford being the others.

 With those five players looking like locks to start, it appears three spots are up for grabs in the final week of voting.